yonasBSD/hayro/hayro-syntax/README.md

 as *light-weight* and *application-agnostic* as possible.

 Functionality-wise, this crate is therefore close to feature-complete.
-The main missing feature is support for password-protected documents, as well as improved support for JPEG2000 documents.
+The main missing feature is support for password-protected documents.
 In addition to that, more low-level APIs might be added in the future.

 ## Example
 This short example shows you how to load a PDF file and iterate over the content streams of all